 Using gadgets for some time is totally different from requiring my students to use them all the time.
 I just can’t demand each one of them to use gadgets considering that most of my students couldn’t afford to buy these digital devices.
 If there’s a lack of it, then why should I insist?
 I am here to facilitate learning, am I not?

-Require and allow has a big difference.
+Require and allow have a big difference.
 I think.
 And what do you think?